mindcruzer/symfony2-ldap-auth/README.md

 #### Configuration

-Getting this up and running should only steal about 3 minutes of your life.
+Getting this up and running should only steal a minute of your life.

 ###### Step #1